ctrlfaith/ctrlfaith/README.md

 ## 💼 Current Internship (March - May 2026)
-I am currently interning as a **Software Tester** at **LEXNETIX CO., LTD.** (Chanthaburi), gaining hands-on experience in Manual Testing and QA on production-grade Web Applications.
+I am currently interning as a **Software Tester** at **LEXNETIX CO., LTD.** (Chanthaburi), gaining hands-on experience in Manual Testing and QA on production-grade Web Applications, working within an **Agile/Scrum** workflow with Daily Standups and cross-functional team collaboration.

 📅 Duration: March 2, 2026 – May 29, 2026 (Full-time)